Collaboratively mapping and understanding communities

 For those supporting, building or resourcing communities, there are challenges:

-The community needs strengthening, but whole-community events aren’t helping
+The community needs strengthening, but large events aren’t helping.

 With the Relational Mapping Toolkit, it’s different: